mmelwani/DEWPython/README.md

 V 2.0.0

-The DEW package allows the user to compute the thermodynamic and elastic properties of various aqueous inputs for a general range of 100-1200C and a pressure range of 1.0-60 Kb.
-It is based on the [DEW spreadsheet](http://www.dewcommunity.org/) and behaves similarly.The DEW package additionally provides integrated support for [SUPCRTBL](https://models.earth.indiana.edu/supcrtbl.php) and can be used to directly import and compare species between the two models.
+The DEW package allows the user to compute the thermodynamic and elastic properties of various aqueous inputs for a general range of 100 - 1200 C and a pressure range of 1 - 60 Kbar.
+It is based on the [DEW spreadsheet](http://www.dewcommunity.org/) and behaves similarly.
+The DEW package additionally provides integrated support for [SUPCRTBL](https://models.earth.indiana.edu/supcrtbl.php) and can be used to directly import and compare species between the two models.

 V 2.0.1